Last updated on September 6th, 2024 at 01:12 pm

 A meeting at the summit of the European Union was held here in 1994.

-The building looks over the north side of Spianada square on Iroon Politechniou street and also houses the Asian Art Museum and the Municipal Gallery.
+The building looks over the north side of Spianada Square on Iroon Politechniou Street and also houses the Asian Art Museum and the Municipal Gallery.

-Palace of Saint Michael and George
+Palace of Saint Michael and George4.
+The Corfu Town Hall

 In 1663 the construction of the gallery of noble “loggia nobili” was begun, and took almost 30 years to complete.